jdesive/dockarr/README.md

 # Dockarr
-Dockarr is an opinionated turn-key installation for HTPC setups.
-It is highly recommended to follow the instructions to a tee and do not modify the repository in order to get the desired and promised outcome.

-It is important to note that this repository can only set up the folders, permissions, network, and services for a dockerized HTPC and cannot actually configure the service.
-That is up to you.
+An opinionated installation wizard for *arr applications, plex media server, and various other services that make up a HTPC (Home Theater Personal Computer).

-We do not claim ownership of any services listed or used in this repository.
-All rights go to the owners of the software used in this repository.
-We are not legally responsible for any improper or illegal use of this repository, it is provided for educational purposes only.
-Use at own risk.
+**DISCLAIMER:** The author or contributors do not claim ownership of any services listed or used in this repository and are not legally responsible for any improper or illegal use of this repository, it is provided for educational purposes only.
+All rights go to the owners of the software used.

+## Explanation
+Setting up a HTPC can be hard for most let alone doing it with best practices and security in mind.
+We have curated this cli tool in order to help ease some of that and add in some nice-to-have features that make life a little easier.
+This started simply with wanting and easily deployable and producible script for Plex and companion apps and that is still the goal.

+In order to easily deploy and maintain the services described below, we use Docker as it allows us to spin up and down, update, link, and isolate services.
+This also helps us manage the resources consumed by the various services in a granular way if desired.
+Each service is in a docker-compose file that describes environment, volumes, networks, ports, etc. to allow easy modification and customization.

+This cli tool provides commands that can be used to easily install dependencies, download services, install/uninstall services, and update this repo.
+It is highly recommended to use these scripts.

 ## Services
 - **Plex**: Plex is a one-stop destination to stream movies, tv shows, sports & music